kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 ---

 # Introduction to ClojureScript
 In this article we will be discussing ClojureScript a compile-to-javascript language.
-We'll be looking at the benefits of working with ClojureScript and how you can quickly get setup to use NPM and your favorite familiar Node.js libraries.
+We'll be looking at the benefits of working with ClojureScript and how you can quickly get setup to use NPM and your favorite Node.js libraries.

 ## Why ClojureScript?
 There are many articles online explaining the benefits of ClojureScript.
 Some aggregated high level points are: